 “Empathy and compassion are critical during a crisis.
 In addition to demonstrating they truly understand what their workforce is experiencing and feeling, organizational leaders must show they care about their employees’ challenges by decisively taking action to help ease struggles,” she said.
 “Organizations must realize there isn’t a one-size-fits-all approach to meeting employees’ needs.
-Employees who work outside the home are on the front line of the COVID-19 crisis, so they are understandably focused on maintaining a safe work environment.
-In contrast, remote workers have a greater need for technological and social support during the pandemic.”
+Employees who work outside the home were on the front line of the COVID-19 crisis, so they were understandably focused on maintaining a safe work environment.
+In contrast, remote workers had a greater need for technological and social support during the pandemic.”

 Daniels, an international business and research consultant, said it’s important for workers to realize their employers also require patience and understanding during times of crisis.